Skip To Content

 Progressive Die Stamping for Precision Parts

 Progressive die stamping is a manufacturing process used to fabricate parts from metal in coil strip form.
-At CEP Technologies Corporation, we will focus on miniature to small parts stamped from metal between about 0.002” and 0.080” thick, in high-volume quantities.
+At CEP, we focus on miniature to small parts stamped from metal between about 0.002” and 0.080” thick, in high-volume quantities.

 The raw material is usually a thin strip of metal that unrolls from a coil and automatically feeds into the stamping press.
 With each stroke of the press, the strip progresses through a series of stations within the tooling, each designed to make a small change to the part.
 As the strip progresses through different sections of the tooling, different operations include punching, bending, or coining.
 Individual parts remain attached to the strip until they emerge at the end of the tooling fully formed.